z-shell/z-a-readurl/README.md

 Sometimes, like it is in case of [terraform](http://releases.hashicorp.com/terraform) command, the final download link isn't at the download page, but on a page that's listed on it.
-In such case use the `dlink0''` ice to provide the pattern for the second download page.
+In such case use the `dlink0''` ice to provide the pattern for the additional, intermediate download page.
 For example, in case of `terraform`, the Zinit command is:

 ```zsh
 zinit id-as=terraform as='monitor|command' extract \